 There are a couple of cool cameos in the Kyln.
 Lloyd Kaufman — one of James Gunn's idols — makes a minor appearance.
 You may notice the voice of Nathan Fillion, a friend of Gunn's who tends to appear in his movies.
 He plays a blue-skinned alien who wants to "lather up" Peter Quill in gravy...

 Cosmo and Knowhere

 Although I'll focus in on the Collector's belongings later, I want to concentrate on one Easter egg in particular here: a canine known as Cosmo.
-Sent into space by Russia during the early days of the Space Race, Cosmo was exposed to unknown radiation.
+In the comics, Cosmo was into space by Russia during the early days of the Space Race, and was exposed to unknown radiation.
 He became sentient, gained powerful telepathic abilities, and seems to have an extended lifespan too.
-Over in the comics, Cosmo took on the role of the Security Chief of Knowhere.
+With his new-found abilities, Cosmo took on the role of the Security Chief of Knowhere.
 Knowhere, of course, appears in Guardians of the Galaxy, and in so doing establishes the existence of the ancient race known as the Celestials.
 This powerful race of aliens are shown when the Collector gives his account of the Infinity Stones.

 Ironically, fans had believed Cosmo was going to appear in the film for a while.
 James Gunn had teased that his dog, Dr. Wesley Von Spears, was going to make an appearance in the film.
 Von Spears is actually shown in the hologram on Morag.

 The Collector has gathered precious items from across the galaxy.
 It's not clear why a Chitauri is in the collection (are they so rare?), but he also has a Dark Elf from Thor: The Dark World.
 Given that race was believed to be extinct, wiped out by the forces of Asgard, you can see why the Collector would value a Dark Elf.
 Howard the Duck's appearance was unexpected and amusing, but isn't likely to be followed up on.